PannyLewis/React-Testing-TV-Show/README.md

 ### Objectives

-- use mocks in unit tests
+x- use mocks in unit tests
-- test asynchronous API calls that are made in a component
-- test React components as the props change
+x- test asynchronous API calls that are made in a component x- test React components as the props change

 ### Introduction